-- (a) that a complaint had been made to the Sydney Theatre Company by the Complainant in substance that the Applicant had touched her genitals during the production of King Lear without her consent; - (a1) that a complaint had been made to the Sydney Theatre Company by the Complainant that the Applicant had engaged in inappropriate behaviour; - (b) that the complaint was received by the Sydney Theatre Company when the Applicant's engagement with the Sydney Theatre Company had ended; - (c) that the Sydney Theatre Company had conducted an investigation into the complaint; - (d) that the Sydney Theatre Company continued to work with the Complainant to minimise the risk of future instances of the alleged behaviour occurring in the workplace; - (e) that the Complainant had requested at the time that her identity be withheld; - (f) that the Applicant denied the allegation; - (g) that the Applicant stated that he had not been approached by the Sydney Theatre Company or the Complainant, nor any representative of either of them regarding the complaint, nor informed of the nature of the complaint or what it involves;
+- 36.6 prior to publishing the first and second matters complained of, the Respondents had the following information relevant to the subject matter of the matters complained of: - (a) that a complaint had been made to the Sydney Theatre Company by the Complainant in substance that the Applicant had touched her genitals during the production of King Lear without her consent; - (a1) that a complaint had been made to the Sydney Theatre Company by the Complainant that the Applicant had engaged in inappropriate behaviour; ('the Complaint'); - (b) that the complaint was received by the Sydney Theatre Company when the Applicant's engagement with the Sydney Theatre Company had ended; - (c) that the Sydney Theatre Company had conducted an investigation into the complaint Complaint; - (d) that the Sydney Theatre Company continued to work with the Complainant to minimise the risk of future instances of the alleged behaviour occurring in the workplace; - (e) that the Complainant had requested at the time that her identity be withheld; - (f) that the Applicant denied the allegation the subject of the Complaint; - (f1) that contained in the response from the Applicant's lawyers, HWL Ebsworth;

+- (g) that the Applicant stated that he had not been approached by the Sydney Theatre Company or the Complainant, nor any representative of either of them regarding the complaint. nor informed of the nature of the complaint. or what it involves; - (h) background information in relation to the Applicant comprising: - (i) the Applicant was an Oscar winning actor, having won the